 Now, you know to stay away from (or in many instances be wary of) some of the most popular work at home scams.
 But what if you encounter a work at home advertisement that doesn’t necessarily fall in any of the above categories?
 How can you tell whether or not it’s a scam?

-By following these 5 simple rules for determining whether or not a work at home opportunity is a scam, you’ll be one step closer to making your dream a reality.
+Follow these five simple rules for determining whether or not work at home opportunity is a scam:

 Closely related to the above, when evaluating a work at home opportunity, don’t be sucked in by marketing hype, no matter how bad you may want it to be legitimate.
 Instead, use facts and figures to guide your thought processes.
 How?